wandersick/aerozoom/Readme.txt

-                    [ AeroZoom 3.2a with AeroSnip ]
+                     [ AeroZoom 3.3 with AeroSnip ]

-     A smooth wheel-zoom, easy-snip and accessible mouse-enhancing panel
+        The smooth wheel-zooming and snipping mouse-enhancing panel

   #  AeroZoom enhances upon the smooth Magnifier in Windows 7 to magnify